cloudbees-core-cd-workshop/workshop-exercises/exercises/advanced-pipeline-cb-core.md

 |   +- defineProps.groovy         # readProperties helper for Declarative Pipelines
 |   +- defineProps.txt            # help text for 'defineProps' custom step
 |   +- dockerBuildPush.groovy     # custom step for 'Build and Push Image' stage
+|   +- gitShortCommit.groovy      # sets an environment variable with specified length of full commmit sha - defaults to 7
 |   +- imageNameTag.groovy        # custom step to dynamically provide name and tag of image based on GitHub org/repo:branch
 |   +- kubeDeploy.groovy          # custom step for the 'Deploy' stage
 |   +- setECRLifecyclePolicy.groovy # custom step used by the dockerBuildPush custom step to set ECR Lifecycle Policy for all pushed Docker images